THECODE-MASTER/Bouncing-Boxes/README.md

 # Bouncing-Boxes
-Let's see the a trio of boxes falling in a real virtual world.
+Let's see a trio of boxes falling in a real virtual world.